La Bestia

-La Bestia ("The Beast"), also known as El Tren de la Muerte ("The Train of Death") and El Tren de los Desconocidos ("The Train of the Unknowns"), is a freight train that starts its route in Chiapas state in southern Mexico, near the border of Guatemala.
-From there it travels north to the Lechería station on the outskirts of Mexico City, where it connects with a network of Mexican freight trains heading to different points on the U.S. border.
-It is estimated that each year, between 400,000 and 500,000 migrants, the majority of whom are from El Salvador, Guatemala, and Honduras, ride atop these trains in the effort to reach the United States.
+La Bestia ("The Beast"), also known as El Tren de la Muerte ("The Train of Death") and El Tren de los Desconocidos ("The Train of the Unknowns"), is a network of freight trains that start their route in southern Mexico, near Guatemalan border, and travel north to the outskirts of Mexico City, where they connect with other freight trains heading to different points along the Mexico–U.S. border.
+It is estimated that each year, between 400,000 and 500,000 migrants, the majority of whom are from El Salvador, Guatemala, and Honduras, ride atop these trains in an effort to reach the United States.
 Although these trains (which transport products and materials including corn, cement, and minerals) are regarded as a free form of travel that allows migrants to avoid Mexico's numerous immigration checkpoints and 48 detention centers, the risks are high and many riders are left with life-altering injuries that limit their capacity to work.

 As of May 9, 2014, train operators have banned passengers from traveling on the train.